vivekprayakarao/lidar_node/README.md

 # lidar_node
-ROS implementation for a rangefinder and a servo working together
+ROS implementation for a rangefinder and a servo working together to detect obstacles

 OBSTACLE DETECTION LAUNCH SEQUENCE